topguns837/Tic_Tac_Toe/README.md

  The idea for this project is inspired from " Murtaza's Workshop's " Youtube video named "AI Virtual Keyboard using OpenCV " .

+ For output of the code : https://youtu.be/hDo4jGnHlKE